 Respect Different Last Names

 There are many married women who don't choose to take their husbands' names.
 There are others where only one person in the couple chooses to hyphenate, and many same-sex couples where no one changes their name.
-This rule is a subset of rule #1, but it bears repeating: When last names differ, it's traditional to write a woman's name first before a man's.

 Treat Married and Unmarried Couples the Same

 There are increasing numbers of people who enter into long-term commitments without ever tying the knot, so the modern and new etiquette rule says to treat them all the same: If they're a couple, write them on the same line.
 If their names don't both fit on the same line, write them on separate lines.